 Thanks to his son and (step)daughter I could make this short blog to remember a marine’s life and his period in Indonesia.
 As it often goes there was not much knowledge of his service left within the family but with some documents and photo’s you can get an impression nevertheless.

-As it happened the Sumatra was taken into use in 1926 and started a trip around the world to the Dutch East Indies in September of that year.
-It had a crew of just over 500 men.
+As it happened the Sumatra was taken into use in 1926 and it was planned to travel around the world and ending in the Dutch East Indies, starting in September of that year and completing the tour in 1927.
+It had a crew of just under 400 men including a few civlians.

 During that trip the Sumatra stopped in many place like Hawai.

-The officers in front of the Great Buddha of Kamakura in Japan.
+And Japan, the officers in front of the Great Buddha of Kamakura.

-A Dutch naval landing detachment of around 140 men would be stationed in the business district just like English and American forces in order to protect western properties, including some Dutch trade and banking companies.
+A Dutch naval landing detachment of 100 marines and officers would be stationed in the business district just like English and American forces in their settlements in order to protect the western properties.
+The Dutch also had a small colony with several banks and trade companies and the Dutch marines would be located in the buidlings of the Nederlandsch Indische Handelsbank and De Factory (Nederlandsche Handels Maatschappij).

 English forces: